Shellanigans/PIK/README.md

 {VAR TEST={MANIP ADD 3,4}}
 ```

 Which would set the value of 7 to the variable TEST.
-You may also call variables withing the ARG portions, just be aware that some MANIPS require the actual variable NAME and NOT the {VAR variable_name} syntax as that would look for a variable with the name of the VALUE of variable name.
+You may also call variables within the ARG portions, just be aware that some MANIPS require the actual variable NAME istelf and NOT the {VAR variable_name} syntax.
+This would look for a variable with the name of the VALUE contained WITHIN 'variable_name'.
+Below is an example:

 In this example of MANIPS referencing variables, say we have a variable named 'TEST' that contains the string 'split me' In order to split this string on the space we would do the following: